-appropriate oversight by financial regulators) make use of a wider set of providers of information, and the bond information market would be opened to new ideas and new entry in a way that has not been possible for over 70 years.
+There is a better overall route: Eliminate all regulatory reliance on ratings, by the SEC and by all other financial regulatory agencies -- eliminate the force of law that has been accorded to these third-party judgments.
+The institutional participants in the bond markets could then more readily (with appropriate oversight by financial regulators) make use of a wider set of providers of information, and the bond information market would be opened to new ideas and new entry in a way that has not been possible for over 70 years.

-Thank you again for the opportunity to appear before this Committee, and I would be happy to respond to any questions from the Committee.
+Thank you again for the opportunity to appear before this Committee; I would be happy to respond to your questions.

+Statement by Lawrence J. White\

+for the

-Statement by Lawrence J. White^{} for the "Roundtable to Examine Oversight of Credit Rating Agencies" U.S. Securities and Exchange Commission Washington, DC April 15, 2009
+"Roundtable to Examine Oversight of Credit Rating Agencies" U.S. Securities and Exchange Commission rities and Exchange Commis Washington, DC

+April 15, 2009

-Summary Summary
+Summary